pooriajr/pooriajr/src/_posts/2023-08-27-my-3-main-takeaways-from-ryan-kulps-camp.md

 # Creatives can be meticulously organized
 For years now I've believed in the meme of the chaotic artist.
 That in order to be a prolific creative, you have to embrace messiness.
 That keeping your physical and digital spaces neatly organized is just a feel-good form of procrastination.

 Ryan Kulp is undeniably a prolific creative.
-He's constantly involved in so many projects in so many different creative fields that it makes me head spin.
+He's constantly involved in so many projects in so many different creative fields that it makes my head spin.
 So imagine my surprise when I found out that he's totally the opposite of the chaotic artist meme.

 He's meticulously organized.
 As soon as things start getting a little messy in his home or on his laptop, he puts in the effort to get them back in order.